aaugustin/mtefd/multiple-template-engines.rst

 Currently, Django provides six settings to configure its template engine:

 * ``ALLOWED_INCLUDE_ROOTS`` is an artifact of the ``{% ssi %}`` tag which
   should be uncommon in modern Django projects.
-There is no pressing reason to do anything about it, where "anything" would probably mean "deprecate this tag in favor of ``{% include %}``".

 * ``TEMPLATE_CONTEXT_PROCESSORS`` configures template context processors,
-  which make common values available in the context of any template that is rendered with a ``RequestContext`` or with the ``render`` shortcut.
+  which make common values available in the context of any template that is rendered with a ``RequestContext``.

 * ``TEMPLATE_DEBUG`` is a generic switch.
-Third-party template engines that provide a debug mode should honor its value.
 When it's set, Django creates a template stack trace when an exception occurs in a template and adds an ``origin`` attribute to ``Template`` objects.
+Since it doesn't appear useful to set in on a per-engine basis, it should remain a global setting.

 * ``TEMPLATE_DIRS`` configures the filesystem template loader.
+It's superseded by the ``DIRS`` setting in each template backend.

 * ``TEMPLATE_LOADERS`` configures templates loaders.